tlc/sonos-dash-cycles/README.md

 in my example.

 **By the way, cycles doesn't actually contain any Sonos specific behavior.
-You could configure it to send URLs to anything.**
+You could configure it to HTTP GET URLs for anything.**

 ## Execution